 • It’s from an unfamiliar sender.
 Consider deleting an email from a sender you don’t recognize or a business you don’t patronize.
 Also, be cautious with a message from someone you know who seems unusual or suspicious.

-While some phishing emails are sent to a broad audience, spear phishing emails target specific individuals or businesses.
+While some phishing emails are sent to broad audiences, spear-phishing emails target specific individuals or businesses.
 This allows the scammers to research the recipient and customize the message to make it look more authentic.

 Examples of spear phishing emails include: